SummaryRead the full fact sheet

 - reduced alertness

-Ask your doctor about the medication you have been given, what side effects you may experience and what you should do if you experience any of these side effects.
+Ask your doctor about the medication you have been given, what side effects you may experience and what you need to do if you experience any of these side effects.
 You can also ask your doctor for the Consumer Medicine Information sheet, which provides detailed information about the medication you are talking.